brnsenkul70/brnsyllabus/README.md

 # brnsyllabus
-This is a website for IEU Freshman year student to inform other students about the exams and assignments.
+This is a website for IEU Freshman year students to inform other students about the exams and assignments.
+Discord button has been added.
+Finally completed.
+Mobile version bug fixed.
+The bug in "Ders Programı" section is fixed.
+The bug in "Ödevler" and "Sınavlar" section for mobile is fixed too.